vetonx/Low-Pass-Digital-Differentiator-Design/README-LEGGIMI.md

 --> "DigitalDifferentiatorsReduced.pdf" consists on a PDF file explaining the procedure followed to reproduce the digital differentiators analyzed.
 The text does not contain the Matlab code, however it shows graphical results and comparison procedure between the two;

-Further information relative to Matlab, Maple, MapleSim files can be asked via LinkedIn: https://www.linkedin.com/in/veton-sulejmani-b05aa3229/
+Further information relative to Matlab code can be asked via LinkedIn: https://www.linkedin.com/in/veton-sulejmani-b05aa3229/